Ficool

 He picked up his wine again, taking a large gulp.

-"Training," he said, wiping his mouth.
+"Training starts when we get back to Haraan," he said, wiping his mouth.
 "That's where you learn the tools.
 How to use 'em.
-How to spot the blight before it takes root.
-How to fight it when it does."
+How to trust yourself and How to trust others."

 He looked at Relik, his expression assessing.